airbnb/plog/README.md

 Let's go through all keys in the JSON object exposed by the `STAT` command:

+- `version`: the current version if available from the JAR manifest, or `unknown`
 - `failed_to_send`: number of times Kafka threw `FailedToSendMessageException` back
 - `exceptions`: number of unhandled exceptions.
 - `udp_simple_messages`: number of unboxed UDP messages received.